Poland

 With the passing of the prosperous Polish Golden Age, the country was partitioned by neighbouring states at the end of the 18th century.
 At the end of World War I in 1918, Poland regained its independence with the founding of the Second Polish Republic, which emerged victorious in various conflicts of the interbellum period.
-In September 1939, the invasion of Poland by Germany and the Soviet Union marked the beginning of World War II, which resulted in the Holocaust and millions of Polish casualties.
+In September 1939, the invasion of Poland by Germany and the invasion by the Soviet Union marked the beginning of World War II, which resulted in the Holocaust and millions of Polish casualties as well as extensive border and demographic changes.
 Forced into the Eastern Bloc in the global Cold War, the Polish People's Republic was a signatory of the Warsaw Pact.
-Through the 1980 emergence and contributions of the Solidarity movement, which initiated the fall of the Iron Curtain, the communist government was dissolved and Poland re-established itself as a liberal democracy in 1989, as the first of its neighbours.
+Through the 1980 emergence and contributions of the Solidarity movement, which initiated the fall of the Iron Curtain, the communist government was dissolved and Poland as the first of the communist countries re-established itself as a liberal democracy in 1989, and held free elections.

-Poland is a semi-presidential republic with its bicameral legislature comprising the Sejm and the Senate.
-Considered a middle power, it is a developed market and high-income economy that is the sixth largest in the EU by nominal GDP and the fifth largest by PPP-adjusted GDP.
-Poland enjoys a very high standard of living, safety, and economic freedom, as well as free university education and universal health care.
-It has 17 UNESCO-administered World Heritage Sites, 15 of which are cultural.
-Poland is a founding member state of the United Nations and a member of the Council of Europe, World Trade Organisation, OECD, NATO, and the European Union (including the Schengen Area).
+Poland is a parliamentary republic with its bicameral legislature comprising the Sejm and the Senate.
+Considered a middle power and a regional power, it is a developed country with a developed market and high-income economy.
+In terms of nominal GDP, it is the 21st largest economy in the world and the sixth in the European Union, and fifth largest by PPP-adjusted GDP in the EU.
+Poland has free university education and universal health care.
+It has 18 UNESCO World Heritage Sites, over 100 Historic Monuments and 23 national parks.
+Poland is a founding member of the United Nations, and a member of the Council of Europe, World Trade Organization, OECD, NATO, and EU (including the Schengen Area).

 Etymology

 The native Polish name for Poland is Polska.
 It is believed that the name derives from the Polans, a West Slavic tribe who inhabited the Warta River basin of present-day Greater Poland region (6th–8th century CE).
-The tribe's name stems from the Proto-Slavic noun pole meaning field, which itself originates from the Proto-Indo-European word *pleh₂- indicating flatland.
+The tribe's name stems from the Proto-Slavic noun pole, meaning field, which itself originates from the Proto-Indo-European word *pleh₂- indicating flatland.
 The etymology alludes to the topography of the region and the flat landscape of Greater Poland.
 During the Middle Ages, the Latin form Polonia was widely used throughout Europe.

 The country's alternative archaic name is Lechia and its root syllable remains in official use in several languages, notably Hungarian, Lithuanian, and Persian.
 The exonym possibly derives from either Lech, a legendary ruler of the Lechites, or from the Lendians, a West Slavic tribe that dwelt on the south-easternmost edge of Lesser Poland.
 The origin of the tribe's name lies in the Old Polish word lęda (plain).
 Initially, both names Lechia and Polonia were used interchangeably when referring to Poland by chroniclers during the Middle Ages.